Vibration analysis

 Here is an example showing that the natural frequency can be changed by fiber orientation.
 As shown in Fig. 5, after forming a flat plate of 120mmx80mmx2mm, we cut it out in each direction and conducted a damping characteristic evaluation test using the central excitation method.

-The solid line in Fig. 6 shows the results of a similar test reproduced by Vibration analysis.
-Here, Digimat was used to create material data considering anisotropy and reflected in the analysis.
-Similar to the experimental results, the results obtained from the analysis show that the higher the fiber orientation, the higher the natural frequency, and the difference between the natural frequencies obtained from the experiment and the analysis was only 5%.
+The experimental results are shown by the dashed line in Figure 6.
+We can see that the natural frequency is higher in the 0° direction (= higher fiber orientation).
+Here, we can see that the first-order natural frequency differs by several hundred Hz between the 0° and 90° directions.
+The results of a similar test reproduced by Vibration analysis are shown in the solid line in Figure 6.
+Here, material data that takes anisotropy into account was created using Digimat and reflected in the analysis.
+The results obtained from the analysis, like the experimental results, showed that the higher the degree of fiber orientation, the higher the natural frequency, and the difference between the natural frequency obtained by the experiment and the analysis was only 5%.

-Glass-fiber orientation direction and natural frequencyFig.
-6 Glass-fiber orientation direction and natural frequency
+Fig. 6 Glass-fiber orientation direction and natural frequency

 Case studies-2

-Changing the injection molding gate position is an effective way to change the fiber orientation in the actual product.
-As shown in Fig. 7, when gate A (left) and gate B (right) were compared and evaluated, changing to gate B changed the natural frequency to a higher position, as shown in Fig. 8.
-This approach is possible with glass-fiber reinforcements if the desired natural frequency cannot be obtained.
+As mentioned above, the natural frequency can be changed by changing the fiber orientation.
+We will now introduce methods for actually changing the fiber orientation using an application example of a box part.
+Changing the injection molding gate position is an effective way to change the fiber orientation in an actual product.
+As shown in Figure 7, a comparative evaluation was performed using gate A (left) and gate B (right), and as shown in Figure 8, changing to gate B shifted the natural frequency to a higher position.
+When the desired natural frequency cannot be obtained, this approach is possible with glass-fiber reinforced materials.

-Gate A (left) and Gate B (right) filling patternFig.
-7 Gate A (left) and Gate B (right) filling pattern
+Fig. 7 Gate A (left) and Gate B (right) filling pattern

-Measurement point (left) and frequency response analysis results (right)Fig. 8 Measurement point (left) and frequency response analysis results (right)
+Fig. 8 Measurement point (left) and frequency response analysis results (right)

 Case studies-3